SEO Agent16 min read

 What was the total cost?

-Approximately $900 ($299/month for 3 months).
-A comparable agency engagement would cost $12,000+ (setup fees plus 3 months of retainer) with 3x to 5x fewer articles.
+AI SEO agents typically cost a fraction of agency pricing.
+A comparable agency engagement runs $12,000+ (setup fees plus 3 months of retainer) with 3x to 5x fewer articles.
 For the full pricing breakdown, see our SEO agency cost comparison.

 Did the AI content rank on Google?